-I saw Liquid Soul in concert at the Kansas City Blues and Jazz Festival three years ago.
+I saw Liquid Soul in concert at the Kansas City Blues and Jazz Festival in 1999.
 I had never heard of the band before.
-My wife and I were sitting on the lawn enjoying the day of music when the group hit the stage around 6 p.m.
+My then-wife and I were sitting on the lawn enjoying the day of music when the group hit the stage around 6 p.m.
 I wasn’t sitting after about 30 seconds.
 The sheer power of the sound this funk ensemble put forth was unbelievable.
 Brassy horns, deep bass, jazz guitar, DJ – this was a tight group and knew how to lay out a groove and work the crowd.
 Two minutes into the show, I gave my wife some money and asked her to buy every Liquid Soul thing she could find.
 It remains one of the top concerts that I have ever seen.

 Though there’s nothing like seeing them live, the band’s new CD, Evolution doesn’t hold anything back.
 You’ll hear it from the start, with the punchy “Action Jackson”.
 You’ll be dancing to “I Was Meant To Be Rich.”
 You’ll be jumping around the room when James “Squeeze” Taylor hands off his rap to the horns on “Soul.”
 The band keeps the music moving, rarely slowing down (it sounds like an attempt at a slower tempo was made on “Bossa Interlude” but that’s scratched at under a minute).
 The only problem is that I can’t listen to the CD at work since I end up spinning around in my chair and unable to focus on my projects.